Battle of Manila (1945): Destruction of the city

 The battle for Manila was both the first and the fiercest urban fighting experienced by American forces during the Pacific War.
-Few battles in the closing months of World War II exceeded the destruction and the brutality and destruction of the fighting in Manila.
+Few battles in the closing months of World War II exceeded the destruction and brutality of the fighting in Manila.
 In Manila's business district only two buildings remained undamaged, and both were looted of their plumbing.

 Today, a steel flagpole still stands at the entrance of the old U.S. Embassy building in Ermita, pockmarked by bullets and shrapnel, and is seen as a testament to the intense, bitter fighting for Manila.

 The people of the Philippines lost an irreplaceable cultural and historical treasure during the battle of Manila, and the destruction of the city is remembered today as a national tragedy in the Philippines.
 Hundreds of government buildings, universities and colleges, convents, monasteries and churches, and their accompanying treasures dating to the founding of the city were ruined or lost.
 The cultural heritage (including art, literature, and especially architecture) of the southern Pacific's first international melting pot – a confluence of Spanish, American and Asian cultures – was eviscerated.
 Manila, once touted as the "Pearl of the Orient" and famed as a living monument to the confluence of Asian and European cultures, was virtually wiped out.

 Most of the buildings damaged during the fighting were demolished after the war, as part of the reconstruction of Manila.
 European style architecture from the Spanish and early American era was replaced with modern American style architecture.
 Only a few old buildings remain intact today.